alxpez/woye/README.md

 - [x] Allow delimiters edition/customization (for parsing plain text input)
 - [ ] Implement locale selection (for more specific results by country/language)
 - [ ] Add category selection (more accurate search when input items from same category)
+- [x] Improve user interface and usability (provide more info about WOYE)

 ## Donate